segersniels/updater/README.md

 # updater

-A simple Go library for updating your Go applications.
+A simple library for updating your Go applications.

 ## Installation